Department Student Awards

 [1] From Glassick C.E.
 (2002).
 Boyer’s Expanded Definitions of Scholarship, The Standards for Assessing Scholarship, and the Elusiveness of the Scholarship of Teaching.
 Acad Med, 75, 877-880.

-Alongside the Graduate Awards Committee, the AFGS program selected Dr. Abhimanyu Sud as the recipient of the 2022-2023 Dr. Harrison Waddington Fellowship in Family and Community Medicine in the award amount of $4000.
+Alongside the Graduate Awards Committee, the AFGS program selected Dr. Susan Deering as the 2023-24 recipient of the Dr. Harrison Waddington Fellowship in Family and Community Medicine in the award amount of $4000.

 The Dr. Harrison Waddington Fellowship is awarded annually to a family physician, licensed and practicing in Ontario, who is registered in Graduate Studies (full or part-time Masters or PhD program) at the University of Toronto for the year the award is granted.
 The Fellowship enables family physicians to pursue higher education at the University of Toronto and supports the recipient in pursuing peer-reviewed dissemination of an education scholarship project beyond what would be required for their graduate program.